pablrod/p5-Chart-Plotly/README.md

 - data:

     Data to be represented.
+It could be:

-The format is the perl version of the data expected by plotly.js: [http://plot.ly/javascript/reference/](http://plot.ly/javascript/reference/)
+    - Perl data structure of the json expected by plotly.js: [http://plot.ly/javascript/reference/](http://plot.ly/javascript/reference/) (this data would be serialized to JSON)
+    - Array ref of objects of type Chart::Plotly::Trace::\*
+    - Anything that could be serialized to JSON with the json expected by plotly.js

 # AUTHOR